App Store Optimization Guide

 Why is localization important?

 With localization, you can improve your app store search visibility and extend your target audience.
-Basically, you make your app available for users who search in their mother tongue.
+Basically, you make your app available for users who search in their native language.
 Presenting your app to a broader audience can lead to more downloads and revenues.

 Users perceive an app in their mother tongue as more trustworthy – it is very likely that they will click on it and download it.